linkdata/rap/README.md

 ## RAP records

 A RAP *record* type defines how the data bytes are encoded.
-The records have fields that are encoded using *RAP data types* such as *string* or *uint16*.
+The records have fields that are encoded using *RAP data types* such as *string* or *length*.
 Their definitions can be found in the section *RAP data types*.

 ### Invalid record (0x00)